jturn08/smarthome/home-assistant/hassio-thin-client-setup.md

-# Setup Home Assistant on a thin client
+# Setup Home Assistant on a thin client internal SSD
+This guide illustrates how to use a live session from an Xubuntu USB drive running directly on the thin client to install Home Assistant Operating System on the thin client.

 ## Overview
-A used thin client PC is a great low cost alternative to Raspberry Pi or Home Assistant Blue devices for running [Home Assistant](https://www.home-assistant.io/).
+A used thin client PC is a low cost alternative to a Raspberry Pi or a Home Assistant Blue devices for running [Home Assistant](https://www.home-assistant.io/).
+With a low power x86 64-bit processor and upgradeable RAM and SSD in a small case, it's a good choice option for software that runs 24x7 like Home Assistant.
+With internal mSATA or M.2 SATA SSD drive, installation requires a few more steps as described below.

-This guide illustrates how to use a live session from an Xubuntu USB drive running directly on the thin client to install Home Assistant Operating System on the thin client.

 **Hardware required**
-- Thin client or PC with 32GB or larger internal SSD drive that Home Assistant will be installed on
+- Thin client with 32GB or larger internal SSD drive that Home Assistant will be installed on
 - 4GB or larger USB stick/flash drive for Xubuntu OS image
 - 4GB or larger USB stick/flash drive for Home Assistant OS image